-Traditional tapioca pudding is prepared with milk and eggs and sometimes cream, but this vegan variation uses cornstarch as a thickening agent and coconut milk as well as almond milk in place of dairy-based milk or cream.
+Traditional tapioca pudding is prepared with milk and eggs and sometimes cream.
+This vegan variation uses cornstarch as a thickening agent and coconut milk as well as almond milk in place of dairy-based milk or cream.
 The result is a cleaner taste and texture that's more satisfying over time.

 Small pearl tapioca is usually found in the same section of the grocery store as other dry pudding mixes.
-You might also see flakes, coarse meal or sticks, but these are to be avoided for this recipe.
-Small pearl tapioca is not the same as "Minute" tapioca which is pre-cooked tapioca combined with soy lecithin that is, in my opinion, just not as tasty.
-Do your homework or ask for help if you can't find what you need.
+You might also see flakes, coarse meal, or sticks, but these are to be avoided for this recipe.
+Small pearl tapioca is not the same as "minute" tapioca, which is pre-cooked tapioca combined with soy lecithin that is just not as tasty.
+Ask for help if you can't find it.

 The key to delicious tapioca pudding is all in the effort; Tapioca pudding is hard work as there is a lot of stirring involved, but it is well worth the muscle.
 You can expect to stir up to 15 to 20 minutes to get the consistency right for the perfect tapioca.
 Enlist help if you need it, but it's more about patience stirring consistently than it is about stirring hard or fast.